Diversification quotients: Quantifying diversification via risk measures

 Let $C_1=\tilde R(1,0)$, $C_2=\tilde R(0,0)$ and $C_3=\tilde R(0,1)$.
 We have $R(x_0,\mathbf{x})=\tilde R(x_0,\sum_{i=1}^n x_i)$, which has the form in \eqref{eq:R}. \end{proof}

-\begin{proof}[Proof of Proposition \ref{thm:div-index}] Let us first prove sufficiency.
-By definition, $D$ satisfies [+] and $D$ is $\phi$-determined.
+\begin{proof}[Proof of Theorem \ref{thm:div-index}] Let us first prove sufficiency.
+By definition, $D$ satisfies [+] and $D$ is $\tau$-determined.
 Next, we prove $D$ satisfies [LI] and [SI].
 Similarly to Lemma \ref{lem:div-ratio}, we only prove the case $d<0$.
-It is straightforward that and
+It is straightforword that and

 Thus, we have $D(\lambda \mathbf{X})=C_1$ and $D( \mathbf{X}+\mathbf{c})=C_1$, which completes the proof of sufficiency.